 The Institute of Electrical and Electronics Engineers (IEEE) is a professional association founded in 1963 as a result of the amalgamation of the American Institute of Electrical Engineers and the Institute of Radio Engineers.
 Today, it is the world's largest association of technical professionals with more than 400,000 members in chapters around the world.
 Its objectives include the educational and technical advancement of electrical and electronic engineering, telecommunications, computer engineering and allied disciplines.

 The World Confederation of Productivity Science (WCPS) links individuals and organizations around the globe who are committed to (or want to explore) productivity improvement as a means of creating wealth and improving the quality of life for regions and nations.
-We take a broad, inclusive and holistic view of productivity recognizing that to be sustainable, businesses, governments and other organizations have to address social, environmental and economic productivities.
-We focus on and promote approaches that measure and improve all three facets of SEE productivity.
+The organization takes a broad, inclusive and holistic view of productivity recognizing that to be sustainable, businesses, governments and other organizations have to address social, environmental and economic productivities.
+It focuses on promoting approaches that measure and improve all three facets of SEE productivity.
 WCPS works primarily through its two Divisions – the World Network of Productivity Organizations (WNPO) and the World Academy of Productivity Science (WAPS).

 WCPS identifies and supports WNPO organizations that include both national and regional productivity promotion organizations.
 WAPS identifies and inducts eminent professionals who devote much of their life enhancing productivity, development of Science and implementation.
 In addition, the members of the WCPS Board- with the experienced productivity professionals – are called upon to facilitate workshops and conduct trainings to help others work through their own, tailored approaches to improving productivity.
 The World Productivity Congress and a series of smaller, customized regional events are organized to support the growing network and spread the message.
 As a global organization, WCPS recognizes and celebrates geographic and cultural differences and does not promote a "one size fits all" programme or methodologies.